Tame stacks and log flat torsors

-In this subsection, $X$ is a locally noetherian scheme, $(X,M)$ is a fine saturated log scheme, and $G$ is a finite flat group scheme over $X$.
-We refer to \cite[Def.~3.1]{aov} for the definition of a tame stack.
-We formulate here an alternative characterisation in the context of group actions.
+In this section, $X$ is a locally noetherian scheme, $(X,M)$ is a fine saturated log scheme, and $G$ is a finite flat group scheme over $X$.
+Given an $X$-scheme $Y$, an action of $G$ on $Y$ is a map $G\times_X Y\to Y$ satisfying the usual properties (associativity, unitarity).
+We say that the action is free if for all $T\to X$, the action of the group $G(T)$ on the set $Y(T)$ is free, \emph{i.e.} the induced map $G(T)\times Y(T) \to Y(T)\times Y(T);(g,y)\mapsto (gy,y)$ is injective.
+These definitions being functorial, they also make sense in the category of log schemes.